CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Experiments

 \subsection{Ablation Study}

+\textbf{The influence of ground points in pre-training.} We first conduct ablation experiments on filtering out ground points.
+We use \methodshorthand\ to pre-train 3D backbone without filtering out ground points and downstream it to 3D object detection with CenterPoint on Once.
+Results are shown in Table \ref{table: ground point ablation.}.
+When pre-training without filtering out ground points, the performance of \methodshorthand\ drop in each category and the overall mAP.
+This demonstrate the effectiveness of filtering out ground points because ground points contain background information that is not useful for 3D perception tasks.

-We conduct ablation experiments to analyze the effectiveness of different components in \methodshorthand.
+\textbf{The effect of each component in \methodshorthand.} We conduct ablation experiments to analyze the effectiveness of different components.
 We respectively pre-train the 3D encoder with cooperative contrastive objective and contextual shape prediction objective.
-Then we compare their performance in downstream tasks with those of training from scratch and pre-trained by \methodshorthand.
-As shown in Table \ref{table: ablation study}, it can be found that each of the objective alone can achieve slight improvement, which demonstrates the effectiveness of each part of pre-training goal.
-Besides, once pre-trained by \methodshorthand, we achieve the best performance.
+As shown in Table \ref{table: ablation study}, it can be found that each objective alone can achieve slight improvement, which demonstrates the effectiveness of either part.
+Besides, when pre-trained by \methodshorthand, we achieve the best performance on the overall mAPs.
+A more detailed discussion on the ablation study is provided in Appendix \ref{appendix: ablation}